azirbel/vim-windowgrab/README.md

 Grab and {move, swap} a window without changing your layout.

-A window swapper copied from [WindowSwap.vim by wesQ3][1], but with modified UX that is better for my workflow.
+A window swapper copied from [WindowSwap.vim by wesQ3][1], but with modified UX.

 Like WindowSwap, this plugin's purpose is to help with arbirary window swaps that preserve your layout.
 However, WindowSwap only handles swaps; often what